MohammadRuhulAmin/TNTx1995/README.md

 ### Hi there 👋, Myself  Md Ruhul Amin
-#### Currently  working as a Software Engineer at Bangladesh Ordnance Factories
+#### Worked  as a Software Engineer at Bangladesh Ordnance Factories
-![Currently  working as a Software Engineer at Business Automation Ltd.]
+#### Currently Working as a Software Engineer at Business Automation Ltd.

 2 years of professional experience working with Laravel,PHP framework.
 Solved 300+ programming problems in C++.